backstage/backstage/plugins/azure-functions-backend/api-report.md

   list({ functionName }: { functionName: string }): Promise<FunctionsData[]>;
 }

-// Warning: (ae-missing-release-tag) "createRouter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function createRouter(options: RouterOptions): Promise<express.Router>;

-// Warning: (ae-missing-release-tag) "FunctionsData" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type FunctionsData = {
   href: string;